 A more complex example is of the photodissociation (Coloumb explosion) of $\textrm{H}_{2}$ into separate protons and electrons \cite{kreidi,schoeffler}.
-Interference was measured in the c.m. recoil motion of both protons (but not for the individual protons) while it was attributed to the superposition of amplitudes for both electrons to be emitted collectively (modeled as a quasiparticle) from one or the other proton.
-Such collective emission and recoil in interference has characteristic features found in CQI but not SQI, as illustrated in the example of two particles interacting with two scatterers as discussed above.
-The bodies in each of these four dissociation examples are entangled due to conservation of energy and momentum in their decays.
+Interference was measured in the C.M. recoil motion of both protons (but not for the individual protons) while it was attributed to the superposition of amplitudes for both electrons to be emitted collectively (modeled as a quasiparticle) from one or the other proton.
+Such collective emission and recoil in interference has characteristic features found in CQI but not SQI, as illustrated in the example of two particles interacting with two scatterers as shown in fig. \ref{fig:schematic} (b).

-Separating the electromagnetic interaction that couples the atoms from that generating the rotation, as is the case for a neutron retro-reflecting from a $\textrm{H}_{2}$ molecule, has the potential to distinguish SQI from CQI.
+Separating the electromagnetic interaction that couples the atoms from that generating the rotation, as is the case for a neutron retro-reflecting from a $\textrm{H}_{2}$ molecule, has the potential to distinguish SQI from CQI with less ambiguity.
 A possible realization is in neutron scattering from condensed state hydrogen molecules that form a hexagonal structure in which they are free to rotate, but with an equal probability of pointing in any direction \cite{silvera}.
 If the incident neutron energy is sufficient to excite rotational states then either coherent neutron scattering from such a molecule or a retro-reflected neutron that has a momentum associated with recoil from both atoms, expressed in eqn. (\ref{eqn:wavevector}), is indicative of CQI but not SQI.